 Students may update/declare their Concentration or Specialization using the Concentration and Specialization declaration form located on Campus Groups.
 Students can change their Concentration or Specialization when the form opens at the beginning of each semester and remains opens until the Wednesday of the last week of add/drop.
 Students may submit only one Concentration or Specialization request form per semester.
 Students cannot change their Concentration or Specialization via Stellic.

 Due to on-going health risks related to COVID-19 the University has suspended all student travel (more details and updates here).
-In anticipation of the possibility that the suspension will continue, all Capstone projects for the Spring 2021 semester have been designed to be completed either remotely or, should future circumstances permit, with travel.
-The Office of Academic Affairs will monitor travel restrictions and University policy at the end of the fall semester to determine whether travel will be feasible for spring Capstone projects and will make an announcement at that time.
-As has always been the case, no student is required to travel for the fulfillment of the Capstone requirement.
+In anticipation of the possibility that the suspension will continue, all Capstone projects for the Spring 2021 semester have been designed to be completed remotely As has always been the case, no student is required to travel for the fulfillment of the Capstone requirement.

 The Management Specialization site states, “Students may choose any three (3) courses from the list below, regardless of their category”.
-As far as we are aware, all Specializations and Concentrations provide detailed guidance about course requirements.
+All Specializations and Concentrations provide detailed guidance about course requirements.

 Q: Some classes are offered annually, such as Methods FOR Development in the Economic and Political Development Concentration.
 Is there a possibility classes such as this will be offered more frequently to accommodate students taking a leave of absence?